fluxcd/website/content/en/docs/security/_index.md

 [^1]: However, by design cross-namespace references are an exception to RBAC.
 See how these are handled in [ImagePolicy](https://fluxcd.io/docs/components/image/imagepolicies/#specification) and [ImageRepository](https://fluxcd.io/docs/components/image/imagerepositories/#allow-cross-namespace-references).
 Also see [RFC-0002](https://github.com/fluxcd/flux2/pull/2092) about making all Flux APIs handle cross-namespace references to sources consistent with this approach.
+[^2]: Impersonation is used for most operations except accessing sources.
+For additional details on the impersonation mechanism, see [RFC-0001 Memorandum on Flux Authorization](https://github.com/fluxcd/flux2/tree/main/rfcs/0001-authorization#impersonation).